consort-it/cme-ui/README.md

     Don't forget to export the imported json translations, otherwise translation will not work in production builds!

-10. Import `I18nModule` in the entry component's module and add a translatable title to the `cme-view-container`, like `[title]="'my-new-view.title' | translate"`
+9. Import `I18nModule` in the entry component's module and add a translatable title to the `cme-view-container`, like `[title]="'my-new-view.title' | translate"`

-11. Add an `extract-translations:my-new-view` npm script.
-Also call this new script from within the `extract-translations` script
+10. For translations, create a subfolder somewhere in the src folder of the new module library, e.g. called `i18n`.
+Extend the `extractTranslations.sh` to extract the tranlation key of the new lib into the `i18n` folder (copy/paste, but don't forget to change the folders).

-12. Run the `extract-translations` script and add the tranlation values to the newly created keys in the main app's language json files and the new view's language json files
+11. Run the `extract-translations` script and add the translation values to the newly created keys in the main app's language json files and the new view's language json files

-13. Add the translation key and value for the navigation entry to the language json files of the main app:
+12. Add the translation key and value for the navigation entry to the language json files of the main app:
     ```json
     "my-new-view": {
       "menu-entry": "My New View"